Face the Music (New Zealand game show)

-Face the Music was a weekly game show from New Zealand that aired on TV2 from 1992-1994, hosted by TV presenter Simon Barnett, along with Dwayne Francks as co-host.
-Jeoff Barraclough was the announcer (as well as music coordinator).
+Face the Music is a weekly game show from New Zealand that aired on TV2 from 1992 to 1994, hosted by TV presenter Simon Barnett, along with Dwayne Francks as co-host.
+Jeoff Barraclough was the announcer as well as music coordinator.

 Round 1

 Three contestants competed per episode, one a returning champion.
 In round 1, four categories were presented to the players, each containing four notes, with each note ranging from 50 to 100 points (in 5-point increments).
 A song was played, and the first contestant to buzz-in and identify the song got the points.
 A wrong answer meant the player was out for the next song, though, and the other two could guess.
 Occasionally, they would answer a question related to the song rather than trying to guess the song itself.
 Some notes had a bonus question attached—if answered correctly, the player could double the value by correctly answering a question related to the song or the artist.